Skip to content

 How Long Does Installation Take

-Converge responds within 1-2 days of application in covered areas, and actual installation typically takes 3–7 days from application in the city core; PLDT runs 5–14 days, Globe tracks close to PLDT, and all three can stretch to 2–3 weeks in outer areas, during high-demand periods, or any time the building needs a new fiber run from the curb to the unit.
+Converge moves fastest — 3–7 days from application to installation in the city core.
+PLDT runs 5–14 days.
+Globe tracks close to PLDT.
+All three stretch to 2–3 weeks in outer areas, during high-demand periods, or any time the building needs a fresh fiber run from the curb to the unit.
 The variable that surprises newcomers most is the building permit step: even when the ISP is ready, some condo admins will hold installation for weeks waiting on HOA approval.
 Worth asking about.

 What you need to apply: